GuideDog: A Real-World Egocentric Multimodal Dataset for Blind and Low-Vision Accessibility-Aware Guidance: Experiments

 \subsection{Question Answering}

+We evaluate models on the visual perception QA task using \benchmarkQAname, which measures object recognition and relative depth comparison.

-\paragraph{Metric} We report accuracy on the multiple-choice question answering, which tests models' capability in identifying present objects and relative depth comparison.
-For depth comparison, we consider the answer correct only if the model correctly identifies both the closer and the farther objects to reduce language prior.
+\paragraph{Metric} We report accuracy on the multiple-choice QA task, which evaluates models' ability to identify objects present in the image and compare their relative depth.
+For depth comparison, we consider the answer correct only if the model correctly identifies both the closer and the farther objects to reduce the language prior.
 Detailed performance metrics for both object recognition and depth comparison tasks are presented in \Cref{table:task2}.

-\paragraph{Open-sourced Models Recognize Objects Well.} For object recognition, open-source models demonstrate surprisingly strong performance.
+\paragraph{Open-source Models Recognize Objects Well.} For object recognition, open-source models demonstrate surprisingly strong performance.
 Interestingly, proprietary models like GPT-4o and Gemini 2.0 Flash underperform in this task despite their superior guidance generation capabilities.
-The fine-tuned Qwen2.5-VL maintains strong object recognition performance, showing only a slight decrease from its base model.
-We assume that this is because the silver labels would contain mis-detected objects (hallucinations). \paragraph{Depth Comparison Remains a Challenge.} Depth perception presents a significant challenge across all models, especially for open-sourced models.
+The fine-tuned Qwen2.5-VL maintains strong object recognition performance, showing only a slight decrease ($-1.8\%$) from its base model while substantially improving depth comparison ($+19.3\%$, see \Cref{table:task2}).
+This asymmetry suggests that occasional object-level noise (primarily hallucinated or misdetected objects in silver labels) is the main quality bottleneck of the silver-label pipeline, rather than structural or standard-adherence issues. \paragraph{Depth Comparison Remains a Challenge.} Depth perception presents a significant challenge across all models, especially for open-source models.
 Cambrian-1 and Qwen2.5-VL could not surpass random chance.
 The fine-tuned Qwen2.5-VL shows notable improvement in depth perception, indicating that BLV-specific training enhances spatial reasoning capabilities.
 This finding aligns with the needs of BLV users, who require not just information about what objects are present, but also their spatial relationships and proximity.

-\subsection{User study}
+\subsection{User Study}

 To complement our automated metrics, we conduct a subjective user study to assess how well different models adhere to the \benchmarkname standards.
 As shown in \Cref{table:human_study}, we recruited 14 participants to evaluate model-generated guidance across all three \benchmarkname standards (\SOne: Describe the Surroundings, \STwo: Provide Obstacle Information, and \SThree: Provide Summary and Direction).
 The participants rated the outputs of each model on a 5-point Likert scale \cite{likert1932technique}, where a score of 1 indicates poor adherence to the standard and a score of 5 indicates excellent adherence.
 We randomly sampled 86 images from the gold labels and collected guidance outputs from each model under evaluation.